E. F. Barrett Power Station: Description

 E. F. Barrett is the second largest power generation facility on Long Island by nameplate capacity behind Northport Power Station, and the third in net energy generated in 2020, behind Northport and Caithness Long Island Energy Center.
 It is operated by National Grid USA, and the electricity generated at the plant is distributed across Long Island via the Long Island Power Authority's electrical transmission network.

 As of 2021, E. F. Barrett consists of two steam turbine units with a nameplate capacity of 188.0 MW each, as well as eight gas turbine units with a nameplate capacity of 18 MW each and four jet engine units with a nameplate capacity of 41.8 MW each, for a total of 669.2 MW.
 In 2020, the steam turbine units together generated 1286.9 GWh of energy, while the gas turbine and jet engine units together produced 98.0 GWh.
 All units are primarily fueled by natural gas, although they also have the capability of burning fuel oil as well.

 The Transcontinental Pipeline terminates at the Island Park Energy Center, and the plant draws its natural gas supply from the pipeline.
-The E. F. Barrett facility is also planned to serve the interconnection point for the Empire Wind offshore wind farm project, after State Senator Todd Kaminsky and Island Park Mayor Michael McGinty lobbied for the connection to be moved from the originally planned Gowanus Substation in Brooklyn.
+The E. F. Barrett facility is also planned to serve the interconnection point for the Empire Wind offshore wind farm project, after then-State Senator Todd Kaminsky and Island Park Mayor Michael McGinty lobbied for the connection to be moved from the originally planned Gowanus Substation in Brooklyn.

 The facility occupies around 127 acres.
 The main steam plant is in the Barnum Island census-designated place, while a parcel north of Barnum's Channel in Oceanside houses the gas turbine generators, and a parcel across the Long Beach Branch railroad tracks in Island Park hosts fuel tanks.
 At 350 ft, the taller of E. F. Barrett's smoke stacks is among the tallest structures on Long Island.
-The plant's namesake, Edward F. Barrett, was the LILCO president during 1937–1953, and died in 1958.
+The plant's namesake, Edward F. Barrett, was LILCO's president between 1937 and 1953; he died in 1958.